-The emigre, John Donaldson, (whose father was John Donaldson of Scotland), came to America in 1716, and settled near Delaware bay.
+The emigre, John Donaldson, (whose father was John bonaldson of Scotland), came to America in 1716, and settled near Delaware Bay.
 At this time he owned his vessel and was engaged in the shipping business between America and London.
-It is said that his father and grand father had been shippers, lie married Catherine Davies, daughter of David Davies and Martha Thomas Davies of Virginia, (a sister of Samuel Davies, D. D., LL.
+It is said that his father and grandfather had been shippers.
+He married Catherine Davies, daughter of David Davies and Martha Thomas Davies of Virginia, (a sister of Samuel Davies, D. D., LL.
 D., third President of Princetown College, (1761-1766) after its reorganization).
 They had children:

-I John Donelson II.
+l John Donelson II.

 II William Donaldson.

 III Andrew Donaldson.

-IV A daughter (name unknown), married \\\\\ Henry.
+IV A daughter (name unknown), married - Henry.